fluentfixture/fluentfixture/README.md

 > The **FluentFixture** does not provide predefined data like FakerJS for now.
 However, realistic data features will plan after the stable version of the core package, no-code support, and CLI.

-## Getting started

-To check out the guide, visit our [documentation](https://scokmen.gitbook.io/fluent-fixture/).